0xNullSec/NullCrypt/README.md

 ## About the Project

-**NullCrypt** is a crypter developed in **Rust** with the aim of understanding certain techniques used by attackers to evade various AVs/EDRs.
+**NullCrypt** is a crypter developed in **Rust** to understand the evasion techniques used to bypass AVs/EDRs.

-By implementing modern evasion mechanics at a native level, this project acts as an educational resource and a proof-of-concept for security researchers, red teamers, and anyone interested in the inner workings of defensive bypasses.
+This project serves as an educational resource and proof-of-concept for security researchers and red teamers interested in defensive bypasses.

 ---